lara-martin/interactive-fiction-class/homeworks/project/project-final.md

 * The presentations will be open to the university, broadly.
 * On presentation day: Within your team, designate some members to be "group 1" and the rest to be in "group 2".
 The first half of the time group 1 will present and group 2 will walk around and look at other posters/demos.
 Everyone will switch halfway through so that you all get a chance to see each other's work.
 * **For demo teams**: Please bring a laptop and charger, and have your demo ready to be played with.
 * There will be a voting box where visitors can vote for their favorite presentation(s).
-The team with the most votes will get 3 points of extra credit.
+The team with the most votes will get 3 points of extra credit on Milestone 4.

+### Poster Grading
 The posters will be graded on two main criteria:
 * __Content__: (8 points) The poster contains enough relevant information that someone can get the highlights of the project without you necessarily presenting (although you will still be presenting it).
 	* Information is written in clear language.
 	* Contains: 1) an introduction to what you did, 2) information about the methods/system, and 3) any results/discussion (for paper teams) or takeaways (for demo teams).
 * __Visuals__: (4 points) The poster contains relevant visuals without overwhelming the reader, and the text organization is nicely displayed.

+---

 ## Demo: Build a novel interactive experience